 - Aims show intentionality in program design.
 ACGME will ask:

-- How differentiates from other programs in same specialty
+- How is your program different from other programs in the same specialty?

-- Types of trainees, training for particular careers, populations served
+- What types of trainees, training for particular careers or populations do you serve?

-- ACGME will question: Is your program congruent with the AIMS?
+- Is your program congruent with the Aims?

 A. Who are we currently?

 - What constitutes the community of patients for whom we provide care?

 - What are the characteristics of the applicants we would like to recruit?